Jack12816/greppy-demo/README.md

 ## Installation

+To setup greppy just run:

+    npm install -g greppy

-Just ran these commands to setup all dependencies:
+To prepare the demo run these commands, which will setup all dependencies:

     npm install
     bower install

+## Usage

+To start the demo application you only need to run:

+    greppy --start demo --debug